CKs-Technology-News/PrivacyTools/README.md

 ## [Governmental Petition Portals](#governmental-petition-portals)

-> Some, or most listed alternatives are using Cloudflare or are CL hosted.
-See below why CL is general not wanted.
+> Some, or most listed alternatives are using Cloudflare or are in general CL hosted.
+See below why CL is general controversial even tho the [EU fully trust Cloudflare](https://www.cloudflare.com/zh-cn/press-releases/2022/cloudflare-joins-eu-cloud-code-of-conduct-achieves-new-certifications-to/)

 Some common sites that are FOSS:
 - [gopetition.com](https://gopetition.com/)